 It is up to us to deepen our knowledge if our life and personality is to be oriented in the objective real world.

-Having a reality-based view rather than faith, assumption, or ideology will bring understanding to our practical life.
+Having a reality-based view will contribute to a successful life.

 Once we know what to make of the world, it is not that hard to deal with it.